 I recently received a surprise gift.
 It appeared on my bank statement.
-A deposit had been made with a description that read ‘Sender’s Name_buy chocolate‘.
+A deposit had been made with a description, ‘Sender’s Name_buy chocolate‘.
 It took a week or so for me to notice the aforementioned deposit.
 When I did, I smiled with my whole being.
 If you are wondering how someone had my account details, it’s not because I’m in the habit of dropping this information into conversation in order to prompt surprise gifts.
-The benefactor had previously used the bank transfer method for payment of yoga and meditation classes with me.
+The Sender had previously used the bank transfer method for payment of meditation classes with me.

 Well, my chocolate-providing friend, please know that if I had a vibrant garland of marigolds, I would place it gently around your neck.
 With gratitude.